csfloat/inspect/README.md

 	* You'll need to keep the `auth` field filled in for future logins

 ## Breaking Changes

+### v3.0 -> v4.0

+* MongoDB is no longer supported, use Postgres instead
+* Socket.io access is no longer supported
+* Built-in HTTPS handling has been removed, reverse proxy to HTTP instead

 ### v2.0 -> v3.0